t0mer/broadlinkmanager-docker/README.md

 # broadlinkmanager-docker
-Broadlink manageר is python based projecy that allows you to contorol you broadlink devices.
+Broadlink manager is python based projecy that allows you to contorol you broadlink devices.
 Discover, Leran and send command in a very easy way.

 ## Base Image
 `From ubuntu:18.04` described [here](https://hub.docker.com/_/ubuntu).